farcasterxyz/protocol/README.md

 ## 4.2 Actions

 An action is a public operation performed by the user on a target, which can be another user, cast or on-chain activity.
 Two types of actions are supported today: **likes** and **follows**.
 The protocol can be extended to support new actions easily.
 Users can undo and redo actions by toggling the `active` property on the message.
-Conceptually, each action is an edge of the social graph of the Farcaster network.
+Conceptually, each action is an edge in a social graph.

 ```ts
 type Action = {